 New Year’s Resolution No.1: Don’t Get Audited

 5. Gambling loss deductions tend to catch the eye of the IRS and bring audit notices.
-Many Americans will win some type of lottery, scratch off, slot machine bonus or prize and then take the advice of their friends and deduct everything they can as a gambling loss.
+Many Americans will win some type of lottery, scratch-off, slot machine bonus, or prize and then take the advice of their friends and deduct everything they can as a gambling loss.
 The record-keeping rules are very strict for gambling losses, the deduction is not that good, and your audit risk increases as fast as the number of times you hear “Grandma Got Run Over by a Reindeer” on the radio after Thanksgiving.
 As Accountants Miami my practical advice?
-Unless you have a detailed record of date, time, place and amount of each gambling activity, don’t even try this deduction on the first or last day of Christmas.
+Unless you have a detailed record of the date, time, place, and amount of each gambling activity, don’t even try this deduction on the first or last day of Christmas.

 4. Using the wrong Small Business Accountants in Miami can actually bring you coal for Christmas!
 That’s right, some people get audited because their Tax Accountant in Miami got audited.
 The problem has become so bad that last year the IRS stepped in and set up licensing and continuing education requirements for Accountants Miami and Tax Accountant in Miami.
 The agency reported that more than 100,000 preparers (out of an estimated 730,000) still did not get licensed.
 Avoid this problem by asking to see your Accounting in Miami preparer’s license.
 Your Accountants Miami should be either a CPA (Certified Public Accountant), an EA (IRS Enrolled Agent) or, after the first of 2012, one of the new entry-level licensees called RTP (Small Business Accountants in Miami Registered Tax Preparer).
 Ask them what Accounting in Miami classes they attended last year; as a minimum, every one of the above folks has to attend at least two days of updates every year.